Measure of Central Tendency

 Criteria of Satisfactory Measures of Location or Averages

 There are several types of averages available to measure the representative value of a set of data or distribution.
-So an average should satisfy or possess all or most of the following conditions.
+So, an average should satisfy or possess all or most of the following conditions.

 • It should be based on all the observations made.

-• Can be calculated quickly and easily.
+• It can be calculated quickly and easily.

-• Should be amenable/manageable to mathematical treatment.
+• It should be amenable/manageable to mathematical treatment.

 The mean, median, and mode are all valid measures of central tendencies, but under different conditions, some measures of central tendencies become more appropriate to use than others.
-There are several different kinds of calculations for central tendency where the kind of calculation depends on the type of the data i.e. level of measurement on which data is measured.
+There are several different kinds of calculations for central tendency, where the kind of calculation depends on the type of the data, i.e. level of measurement on which data is measured.

 Measures of Central Tendencies